 If your dog isn’t getting enough sleep, their body is being robbed of precious time it needs to regenerate itself.
 Dogs’ bodies use most of the night to produce proteins that heal the damage done to cells and tissues when they’re awake and more metabolically active.
 For this reason, lack of sleep accelerates joint damage by depriving the body of utilizing its natural healing abilities.

 While dogs are dozing, their immune system produces protective cytokines and infection-fighting antibodies.
 Sleep deprivation means your pet’s immune system doesn’t have the chance to build up its forces and will be less effective at fending off foreign invaders that can lead to disease, and also makes for longer recovery times.

 For a dog already dealing with the stress of chronic pain and mobility issues, being chronically tired as well only compounds the problem.
 Just as you feel better after a good night’s sleep, a well-rested dog can enjoy life more.
 This is something every dog parent wants for their beloved pet.

 What You Can Do to Help

-It’s clear that sleep is critical for your dog’s health.
+Sleep is critical for your dog’s health.
 Unfortunately, just as you find it difficult to nod off when you can’t get comfortable, so too can the discomfort of joint pain make your dog unable to get the adequate, quality sleep they need.
 So what can you do to help?

 One of the best things you can do is to provide your pup with an orthopedic bed that gives them the right amounts of comfort and support.
-There are countless dog beds on the market that call themselves orthopedic, and you must use caution when selecting one since some are made with cheap materials which doesn’t last.
+There are countless dog beds on the market that call themselves orthopedic, and you must use caution when selecting one since some are made with cheap materials which don’t last.
 A true orthopedic dog bed must be able to conform to the animal’s body, distributing their weight evenly across the surface.
 This eliminates pressure points on the joints, helping to relieve the pain.